Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Your employees may be skilled drivers, but accidents can happen to anyone.
 A collision could lead to another motorist getting injured, or your therapy clinic's van or car being totaled.

 An auto accident could cost your small business thousands of dollars, especially if someone is hurt.
 Compare that to the median premium of about $140 per month for small businesses, and it’s easy to see why commercial auto insurance is the better deal.

 Commercial auto insurance helps pay for lawsuits, property damage, and medical costs that arise from an accident involving a company vehicle.
 It can also cover vehicle theft, vandalism, and damage from hail and storms.

 This policy can be tailored to fit the needs of your therapy or counseling business.
-For example, a faith-based counselor who drives infrequently to see homebound clients may need less coverage than a van belonging to an animal-assisted therapist that brings therapy dogs to schools, senior centers, and other venues.
+For example, a pastoral counselors who drives infrequently to see homebound clients may need less coverage than a van belonging to an animal-assisted therapist that brings therapy dogs to schools, senior centers, and other venues.

 Company-owned vehicles must be covered by commercial auto insurance.
 It's the law in almost every state.